 Not Preparing for Unlucky Periods

-Poker is a game of hellacious swings, even highly skilled players can go on downswings that last over 100,000 hands and it can be difficult in these stretches to continue to play your best game – causing you to lose even more.
+Poker is a game of hellacious swings, even highly skilled players can go on downswing that last over 100,000 hands and it can be difficult in these stretches to continue to play your best game - causing you to lose even more.

 If a poker player who doesn't have a safety net goes through one of these downswings it can be very easy for them to go broke.
 When you decide to play poker professionally it needs to be treated like a business, and businesses will keep a certain amount of capital on hand to cover expenses during periods of low income - otherwise, they'll go broke, just like poker players.

 One of the most important parts of being a professional poker player is managing your bankroll.
 Your bankroll acts as your investment capital and in each game you play, you invest a certain amount of that capital, expecting to get a certain return based on your win rate.
 The larger your bankroll is, the bigger games you can play and the more money you can make.
+Professional players must be prepared to take into consideration the poker tournament payout structure or aim for achievable cash rewards that cover their living expenses.

 However, it can be tempting to use your bankroll for other purposes not related to poker or play in games that risk too much of your bankroll at any one time.
 A lot of broke poker players fall into this trap and it's why they're not around anymore!